Most Beautiful Places in Jamaica to Visit

 Rum is one of Jamaica’s largest exports, and Appleton Estate farms the sugarcane and distills the rum.
 A tour through the grounds is fun and informative.
 The scenery is beautiful with peacocks strutting about, tastings, and Jamaican rum punch to enjoy, and you can even see a demonstration of the techniques used before modern technology.
 This is a different place to visit in Jamaica and not like the other places on this list.

 The admission fee for Appleton is around $30 US (adult).
-Check out day tours to Appleton Estate (pssss, check whether the entrance ticket is already included).
+Here are day tours to Appleton Estate (pssst, check whether the entrance ticket is already included).

 Cliff Jump at Rick’s Café